renaissance-publishing/renaissance/content/chapters/10-basic-rules.md

 Aryn the aforementioned *Haffan* monster-hunter is now trying to sneak up on the bear she was hunting; the GM calls for a *variable check*, her *Stealth* versus the bear's *Perception*.
 The TN for Aryn's Stealth check is 65, and the TN for the bear's Perception is 55.
 Aryn's player rolls 51, while the GM rolls a 42 for the bear, so both Aryn and the bear partially succeed.
-The GM decides that Aryn makes a little too much noise, which spooks the bear—it hasn't spotted her *yet*, but it's aware that something is off and will begin looking around to see what's wrong.
+The GM decides that Aryn makes a little too much noise, which spooks the bear — it hasn't spotted her *yet*, but it's aware that something is off and will begin looking around to see what's wrong.

 </aside>